Janus-vistaprint/terraform-autoscale-ecs/Readme.md

   cluster_cpu_scale_out = 70
   # scale cluster in on cpu %
   cluster_cpu_scale_in = 20
-  # list of instance metrics we'd like to enable
+  # list of instance metrics we'd like to enable, defaults to empty array
   asg_metrics = ["GroupTerminatingInstances", "GroupMaxSize", "GroupDesiredCapacity", "GroupPendingInstances", "GroupInServiceInstances", "GroupMinSize", "GroupTotalInstances"]
 }